tparreira93/CodeFlow/README.md

 # What is CodeFlow?

 CodeFlow is an Microsoft Visual Studio 2017 extension that integrates developement with Quidgest Genio.
+It is currently being used the main bridge between software in Genio and Visual Studio at Quidgest.

 # Features
  - Multiple checkouts